pranav6670/Detection-Classification-of-Tabla-taals/README.md

-## Automatic Detection and classification of tabla talas from given music
+## Automatic Detection and classification of tabla talas from the Indian Classical music

 ---